Irish teenager who racially abused Ian Wright escapes criminal conviction

 At a sentencing hearing at Tralee District Court on Wednesday, Judge David Waters said he “didn’t see anything to be gained” by imposing a criminal conviction, and handed O’Brien probation.

-He noted O’Brien had shown genuine remorse for his actions, and had donated 500 euro (£440) to the Irish Network Against Racism out of his own volition.
+He noted O’Brien had shown genuine remorse for his actions, and had donated 500 euros (£440) to the Irish Network Against Racism out of his own volition.

-The judge said the language used by O’Brien was reprehensible, but was the unthinking behaviour of a naive, immature young man.
+The judge said the language used by O’Brien was reprehensible, but was the unthinking behaviour of a “a naive young man”.

-He added that O’Brien had written an apology to Mr Wright, which was accepted by the Arsenal star who forgave his abuser.
+He added that O’Brien had written an apology to Wright, which was accepted by the former footballer who forgave his abuser.

 Judge Waters said he had received a “very positive” probation report on O’Brien, which said he had co-operated in full, made full and frank admissions of his guilt, and had been in non-stop contact with his probation officer and was very co-operative.